 King Kobra – Ready To Strike

 King Kobra was the brainchild of drummer Carmine Appice, who had played with Rod Stewart and the king of metal, the madman himself, Ozzy Osbourne.
-The band featured band members that would later go on to to other bands like W.A.S.P. and the Bulletboys.
-King Kobra’s look was unusual to say the least with all members except for Appice having extremely bleached blonde hair.
+The band featured band members that would later go on to other bands like W.A.S.P. and the Bulletboys.
+King Kobra’s look was unusual, to say the least with all members except for Appice having extremely bleached blonde hair.
 Ready To Strike was a great album and promised great things to come, but unfortunately the band never quite reached this level again.
-The band recorded the soundtrack to the movie Iron Eagle” and several other albums, but ultimately disbanded.
-Lead vocalist Mark Free has since changed his gender to female as in now known as Marcie Free.
+The band recorded the soundtrack to the movie Iron Eagle” and several other albums but ultimately disbanded.
+Lead vocalist Mark Free has since changed his gender to female and is now known as Marcie Free.
 Carmine Appice is currently performing with his brother Vinnie Appice in Drum Wars.

 Leatherwolf – Leatherwolf

 Leatherwolf released their self-titled album in 1987 which featured a triple axe attack and incredible power metal sensibilities.
 The band garnered great reviews from fans and critics alike.
 The song “The Calling” was a great anthemic metal track that propelled this album to reach new fans.
 Unfortunately, the band could never seem to duplicate the same formula in later releases.
 The band has reformed in recent years and has released several quality albums since.